irmen/prog8/docs/source/programming.rst

 Integers are 8 or 16 bit numbers and can be written in normal decimal notation, in hexadecimal and in binary notation.
-A single character in single quotes such as ``'a'`` is translated into a byte integer, which is the Petscii value for that character.
+A single character in single quotes such as ``'a'`` is translated into a byte integer, which is the PETSCII value for that character.

 Unsigned integers are in the range 0-255 for unsigned byte types, and 0-65535 for unsigned word types.
 The signed integers integers are in the range -128..127 for bytes,